codacy/docs/docs/user-guide/general/plan-billing.md

 ## Do you offer student and non-profit plans?

-If you are a student or a non-profit organization and have a team of up to 4 users you can benefit from our Startup plan for free.
+If you are a student or a non-profit organization you are eligible to either a free plan or a discount depending on the size of your team.

-Bigger teams will be eligible for a discount, so if your team has 5 users or more, please send us from your school or work email address.
-Please provide copies of documentation to verify your eligibility.
+[Get in touch with us](mailto:support@codacy.com) from your school or work email address, providing copies of documentation to verify your eligibility.
 We'll evaluate your request and get back to you.

 ## Can I change or cancel my plan?